ialish/Eyal-Shaar-05-09-2019/README.md

 ## Weather App

-This is a simple web app that shows the weather of some city.
+This is a web app that shows the weather of some city.

 The user can search for a city and save it to favorites (locally).